admasuwodaje/presentation23/README.md

-# presentation23
-Repository for my INFOAN3k course assignment at Czech University.
-Explore my client-side web tech projects.
-Join me in shaping the future of the web!
 # INFOAN3k-ClientSide-InternetTechnologies

 Welcome to my repository for the "Internet Technologies - Client Side" course assignment at the Czech University of Life Sciences Prague (Česká zemědělská univerzita v Praze).
 This repository contains a collection of projects, code samples, and resources that showcase my exploration and understanding of various client-side web technologies.